ashwinj92/Image-zoom-using-SharpGP2D12/README.md

-Serial Communication with laptop and Atmega 328 based controller running with a Arduino bootloader
+Serial Communication between laptop computer and Atmega 328 based controller(Arduino bootloaded) using the on board UART of the arduino and the laptops serial port.

 This program is used to demonstrate how proximity sensing can be used inorder to zoom in or zoom out image with respect